 In 1917 General Funston had John J. Pershing, Dwight D. Eisenhower, and Douglas MacArthur under his command while overseeing Pershing as he had him pursue Pancho Villa, the famous Mexican Revolution general.
-It was during this time when Funston would drop dead of a massive heart attack sending shock waves across the nation: Funston had been expected to be the future commander of the American Expeditionary Force so as to lead the US into the Great War, later known as WWI.
+During this time, Funston dropped dead of a massive heart attack sending shock waves across the nation: Funston had been expected to be the future commander of the American Expeditionary Force to lead the US into the Great War, later known as WWI.

 THE REST OF THE STORY

-While Reinette could clearly see resounding similarities to her and Funston's love for adventure, she knew for certain there was one thing she had that her great grandfather never did: one hundred years of perspective.
+While Reinette could clearly see resounding similarities between her and Funston's love for adventure, she knew for certain there was one thing she had that her great-grandfather never did: one hundred years of perspective.

-With a century since the passing of her great grandfather, Reinette could clearly see the devastating results of General Frederick Funston’s wartime tactics.
-His life would become a mirror for Reinette reflecting her actions against the legacy of an imperial-trailblazer, many times leading Reinette to consciously diverge in a polar-opposite direction (yes, the pun is intended).
+With a century since the passing of her great-grandfather, Reinette could clearly see some of the devastating results of General Frederick Funston’s wartime tactics.
+His life would become a mirror for Reinette, reflecting her actions against the legacy of an imperial trailblazer, many times leading Reinette to consciously head toward his steps or diverge in a polar-opposite direction (yes, the pun is intended).
 Now fully aware of her place in the story, Reinette would set her sites to correct a course from long ago.

 Reincarnation.
 Cellular memory.
-Family karma, or pure coincidence -- this story delves into the personal exploration of lineage & legacy and what one can decode and learn from a family's marred history.
+Family karma, or pure coincidence -- this story delves into the personal exploration of lineage & legacy and what one can decode and learn from a family's colorful history.